-As a result of a grant from a Charitable Trust and a bequest it has been possible to continue a programme of repairs and improved conservation of several of the cathedral's medieval monastic registers and some medieval manuscripts.
+As a result of grants from a Charitable Trust and a bequest it has been possible to continue a programme of repairs and improved conservation of several of the cathedral's medieval monastic registers and some medieval manuscripts.

-Worcester Cathedral has benefited from grants from the Heritage Lottery Fund and the Friends of Worcester Cathedral.
-They helped to fund the construction of a conservation store room for the medieval manuscripts and medieval archives of Worcester cathedral priory, and for a cataloguer to put the Music Collection and Victorian Correspondence catalogues of the Dean and Chapter onto Access databases.
+Grants from the Heritage Lottery Fund and the Friends of Worcester Cathedral in 2004 funded the construction of a conservation store room for the medieval manuscripts and medieval archives of Worcester cathedral priory, and for a cataloguer to put the Music Collection and Victorian Correspondence catalogues of the Dean and Chapter onto Access databases.